Rajni0912/ChannelNine/README.md

 3. Check the installed version using
     - node -v
     - npm -v
-5. Clone the git repo.
+5. Clone the git repo.  into folder.
+Assuming that the folder is c:\projects. run command from powershell or windows terminal cd c:\projects git clone git@github.com:Rajni0912/ChannelNine.git into

+7. run